replikativ/datahike/README.md

 whether your dump is containing reasonable data.
 You can also use it to do some string based editing of the DB.
 You can also use the export as a backup.

+If you are upgrading from pre `0.1.2` where we have not had the migration code yet, then just evaluate the `datahike.migrate` namespace manually in your project before exporting.

 ## Changelog